rantsandruse/pytorch_lstm_01intro/README.md

       nll_loss = F.nll_loss(log_softmax_prob, target)
       print("NLL loss is:", nll_loss)

-In this example, When *target = [0,0]*, both ground truth classifications belong to the first class:
+In this example, When *target = [0,0]*, both ground truth classifications (i.e. the label) belong to the first class:

       y1 = [1,0], y2 = [1,0]
       x1 = log(p1) = [log(0.8), log(0.2)] = [-0.22, -1.61]
       x2 = log(p2) = [log(0.6), log(0.4)] = [-0.51, -0.91]
       pytorch_NLL_loss = -1/n (sum(yi * xi)) = 1/2 * (-0.22*1 - 0.51*1) = 0.36

 #### 2. What is softmax?
    Softmax function, or the normalized exponential function, is often used as the last activation function in a neural network.
 The standard softmax function is given as: